faster-cpython/ideas/3.13/README.md

 * Experiments on the register machine are complete.
 * We have a viable approach to create a low-overhead maintainable machine code generator, based on [copy-and-patch](https://fredrikbk.com/publications/copy-and-patch.pdf).

-We plan four parallelizable pieces of work for 3.13:
+We plan three parallelizable pieces of work for 3.13:

 * The tier 2 optimizer
-* Copy-and-patch machine code generator
 * Enabling subinterpreters from Python code ([PEP 554](https://peps.python.org/pep-0554/)).
 * Memory management